Endless-Lemniscate/Habits/README.md

 "You should do it $some_number times", but if more then "You are breathtaking!"

 ### Addition 8
+Write Unit tests for:

+* one ViewModel
+* all UseCases
+* repository

-Write Unit tests for one ViewModel, all UseCases and repository Write UI test for any screen
+Write UI test for any screen